-In addition to requiring more diodes than the center-tap circuit, the full-wave bridge suffers a slight performance disadvantage as well: the additional voltage drop caused by current having to go through two diodes in each half-cycle rather than through only one.
+However, in addition to requiring more diodes than the center-tap circuit, the full-wave bridge suffers a slight performance disadvantage as well.
+The additional voltage drop is caused by the current having to go through two diodes in each half-cycle rather than through only one.

 Fullwave bridge rectifier v1 1 0 sin(0 8.485 60 0 0) rload 2 3 10k d1 3 1 mod1 d2 1 2 mod1 d3 3 0 mod1 d4 0 2 mod1 .model mod1 d .tran .5m 25m .plot tran v(1,0) v(2,3) .end